wilkyrlx/on-deck/README.md

 - Useability testing with friends

+## Future Goals
+We did not end up implementing betting information.
+That may be interesting to do in the future.
+Additionally, our algorithm to determine the best games to watch is a bit slow, so we had to artificially limit it.
+We would like to improve the algorithm to be more efficient.

 ## Credits
 A special thank you to our TA mentor David for his guidance.
 In addition, thank you to Tim for a great semester in CS32.
 <br>